 How to Calculate a Personal Injury Settlement

-Being injured in an accident can be as frustrating as it is painful.
+Suffering an injury in an accident can be as frustrating as it is painful.
 And if you want to recover fair compensation from the person who hurt you, you have to file a personal injury claim.
 That comes with a whole host of stressful and confusing tasks.

 Many people in your situation choose to hire a lawyer.
 Our team at Craig Swapp & Associates understands that these processes are unfamiliar to most people.
 To make things a bit easier, we’ve highlighted some of the factors to consider when calculating the value of your injury claim.